amodrojs/amodro-trace/README.md

 });
 ```

-### Transform some files to AMD before tracing
+### Transform files to AMD before tracing

 If you are using a transpiled language, or want to author in CommonJS (CJS) format but output to AMD, you can provide a read transform that can modify the contents of files after they are read but before they are traced.

-Here is an example that uses the cjs read transform provided in this project (it just wraps CJS modules in AMD wrappers, it does not change module ID tracing rules):
+Here is an example that uses the cjs read transform provided in this project (it just wraps CJS modules in AMD wrappers, it does not change module ID resolution rules):

 ```javascript
 var amodroTrace = require('amodro-trace'),